Radical Optimism Tour: Background

-On 19 March 2024, Lipa announced four promotional standalone shows across Europe and several festival appearances in Europe and the United States, with ticket going on sale on 21 March.
-On 28 May 2024, Lipa announced dates for concerts in Asia, with tickets going on sale on 11 June.
+On 19 March 2024, Lipa announced four promotional standalone shows and several summer festival appearances across Europe, with ticketing going on sale on 21 March, in addition to US performances at the iHeartRadio and Austin City Limits music festivals in September and October, respectively.
+On 28 May 2024, she announced the tour, with dates for concerts in Asia scheduled for that same year's last two months; tickets went on sale on 11 June.

-On 1 July 2024, Lipa announced her first ever headlining show at Wembley Stadium, London.
-Tickets went on sale on 12 July, and an additional show in the same venue was announced right after the first one was sold out.
+On 1 July 2024, Lipa announced her first-ever headlining show at Wembley Stadium, London.
+Ticketing became available on 12 July, and an additional show in the same venue was announced right after the first one was sold out.
 On 12 September, she announced concert dates for the tour in Oceania, Europe, and North America.
 Artist pre-sale and general sale were announced at the same time.
-Six days later, additional dates in Australia, New Zealand, France, Belgium, United Kingdom, and United States were announced, due to high demand.
-On 8 November 2024, Lipa announced her concert in Jakarta for the following day was cancelled, citing safety concerns pertaining to the show's staging.
+Six days later, additional dates in Australia, New Zealand, France, Belgium, the UK, and the US were announced, due to high demand.
+On 8 November 2024, she announced her concert in Jakarta for the following day was cancelled, citing safety concerns pertaining to the show's staging.
+Moreover, Lipa was announced as the headliner for the 2024 edition of the Zomato Feeding India Concert, as well as for the 2025 lineups of I-Days Milano and the Kosovo-based Sunny Hill, her own organised music festival jointly with her father, Dukagjin Lipa.

-In March 2025, Kita Alexander was announced as supporting act for shows in Australia and New Zealand.
+In March 2025, Kita Alexander was announced as the supporting act for shows in Australia and New Zealand.
 On 1 April 2025, eight stadium concerts in the Latin America region were announced.
 After selling out her shows in Santiago, Buenos Aires and Mexico City, new shows were announced in those cities, respectively.
-That same month, Alessi Rose was announced as a supporting act for several European concerts; Dove Cameron also served as a supporting act alongside Rose, on select dates.
-Merk & Kremont served as co-supporting act during the 7 June concert in Milan, Italy, alongside Rose.
-Cil served as supporting act for the North American concerts.
+That same month, Alessi Rose was announced as a supporting act for several European concerts; Dove Cameron also served as a supporting act alongside Rose on select dates.
+Merk & Kremont served as co-supporting acts during the 7 June concert in Milan, Italy, alongside Rose.
+Cil served as the supporting act for the North American concerts.
 The supporting acts for select South American concerts were revealed in November: Yami Safdie in Buenos Aires and Princesa Alba in Santiago.
+Bu Cuarón, daughter of the Mexican filmmaker Alfonso Cuarón, performed as the supporting act for the final concert of the tour in Mexico City.